 Black Friday 2018: Best PC gaming deals on graphics cards, monitors, SSDs and more

-It’s the big one today, the day we fill our bellies with all the tastiest Black Friday deals we can possibly squeeze into our weak, weak, deals-hungry stomachs.
-Or am I thinking of turkey?
-It’s all the same to me, your trusty deals herald (Happy Thanksgiving to those who celebrate it, by the way), and do I have a delicious slate of PC gaming deals for you today.

-With more Black Friday deals than you can shake a stick of RAM at, you’ll find everything here from the best Black Friday graphics card deals and monitor deals to deals on SSDs, gaming laptops, CPUs, headsets and every other PC gaming component under the sun because I just can’t stop saying the word ‘deals’ (DEALS).
-If you’ve been thinking about building a new gaming PC recently or giving your rig a bit of an upgrade, now’s the time to bag yourself a sack load of deals (told you I can’t stop saying it) and do it on the cheap.
-Here are the best Black Friday PC gaming deals the internet has to offer.
+Black Friday has finally arrived.
+After weeks, months, nay, what seems like years of scouring the internet for all the best PC gaming deals I can possibly find, the big day itself is here at last.
+Now I’m not advocating you go and bankrupt yourself just for the sake of nabbing a sweet Black Friday bargain, but for those of you who are thinking about upgrading your PC, or even building a new PC from scratch, Black Friday can be a great time to pick up some bits and bobs on the cheap, whether it’s a new graphics card, CPU, SSD, headset, or mouse and keyboard.
+I’ll be updating this list throughout the day, as I’ve been doing all week, so you’ve got all the best PC gaming deals right here at your fingertips, but for now, let’s dive straight in and see what bargains this year’s Black Friday has to offer.

 Below, you’ll find all the best Black Friday deals in both the UK and US (prices are correct at time of writing, so apologies in advance if things sell out or change by the time you get to them), but if you’d rather skip to a particular component, then why not have a gander at our dedicated Black Friday deals hubs right here?
 They’re all the same deals, so you might find it easier to browse via component than tackle the beast below.
-The only things that currently don’t have their own list are CPU deals, and I’ll be adding RAM and other bits shortly.
+The only things that currently don’t have their own list are CPU, RAM and controller deals.

 - Black Friday: Best graphics card deals